 In 2012 Council acquired 16.845 Ha of land on Ellesmere Rd and subsequently constructed a stormwater wetland designed to manage the quality and quantity of stormwater runoff from Lincoln's eastern growth areas.
-This network infrastructure serves all new properties in the area outlined above.
+This network infrastructure serves all new properties in the area outlined in paragraph 3.16 above.